kmwang123/cme211-notes/lecture-10/lecture-10.md

 * Python OOP: defining classes, data attributes, methods
 * Basics of complexity analysis (as covered in lecture)

+Won't quiz on exceptions
+No details on modules

 Book chapters:

 * Chapter 5: Numeric Types